PunchArm255/mchicha.exe/README.md

 ---

-**disclaimer 2:** we are not responsible for any emotional damage caused by the collisions or hitboxes.
+**notice:** we are not responsible for any emotional damage caused by the collisions or hitboxes.

----